AvidGameFan/ed-plugins/README.md

 Adds options to easily scale-up to a slightly-higher resolution.
 This will add detail, as well as increase resolution.

 Various settings are tweaked automatically, to get the best out of each model.
 Click on the ScaleUp label to cycle through various options.
 Avoid using the ControlNet option with higher resolutions.
+Eventually, you may hit a limit where the model is just too large for a given resolution on your video card; if you still want higher resolution, use the split/merge option that will generate 4 separate images and stitch them together.
 [ScaleUp](https://raw.githubusercontent.com/AvidGameFan/ed-plugins/master/scaleup.plugin.js)

 ### OutpaintIt